 ~ personal and professional development opportunities: faculty development; mentoring programmes; cultural cruises; consultancies; summer schools; personal enrichment programmes

-Participants must complete the online booking form by Friday 5th July 2019 at the latest.
+All participants must complete an online booking form by Friday 28th October 2022 at the latest.

 It is the responsibility of delegates to ensure that payment is made by this date.
 Failure to receive payment will result in your booking being cancelled.